Politics of Iraq: After the election 2022–2025

 In June 2022, 73 members of parliament from the Sadrist movement, resigned.

 On 27 October 2022, Mohammed Shia al-Sudani, close ally of former Prime Minister Nouri al-Maliki, took the office to succeed Mustafa al-Kadhimi as new Prime Minister of Iraq.

 Iraqi parliamentary election, 2025

 On 17 November 2025, the Iraqi Independent High Electoral Commission announced that the Reconstruction and Development coalition, led by Prime Minister Mohammed Shia al-Sudani, topped the final results with 46 seats in the 329-member Council of Representatives, followed by the Progress (Taqaddum) party of former Parliament Speaker Mohammed al-Halbousi with 36 seats, and the State of Law coalition of former Prime Minister Nouri al-Maliki with 29 seats.
 Subsequently, the Shia-led Coordination Framework declared that it had constituted itself as the largest parliamentary bloc by uniting its component parties, thereby positioning itself as a central force in government formation and parliamentary negotiations.

-Issues
+Political issues

+The Iraqi political system has been described as a sectarianized rentier state due to elitism, lobbying, corruption and identity politics.
+The main political issues in Iraq were economy and unemployment according to a 2025 Gallup poll.